 In any emergency, time is very crucial.
 The care providers should know the value of time and should be well-experienced to take quick and right decisions.
 Any delay in time, or a simple mistake can cost the patients their life.
-Global Hospital’s emergency medicine and trauma care facilities are one of the most advanced in India.
+Global Hospital’s emergency medicine and trauma hospital care facilities are one of the most advanced in India.
 They contain specialty care sections for accident & trauma, cardiac emergencies, and pediatrics emergencies.
 The department consists of professionals with specialized training and years of experience in dealing with medical emergency situation.

 The emergency medicine and trauma department include leading fellowship trained experts in emergency care and our subspecialists are available for consultations.
 The Centre is staffed with trauma physicians, emergency room physicians, surgical residents, and nurses – all in readiness to respond to any kind of medical emergencies.

 We are one of the largest emergency care departments with many years of experience in this field, treating thousands of patients each year.
 The emergency care wards are well furnished with latest technology machines to provide with the best of service and care to victims.